SudeepDasari/data4robotics/README.md

 pip install git+https://github.com/AGI-Labs/robobuf.git
 pip install git+https://github.com/facebookresearch/r3m.git
 pip install -e ./
+pre-commit install  # required for pushing back to the source git
 ```

 ## Using Pre-Trained Features
-You can easily download our pre-trained represenations using the provided script: `./download_features.sh`
+You can easily download our pre-trained represenations using the provided script: `./download_features.sh`.
+You may also download the features individually on our [release website](https://www.cs.cmu.edu/~data4robotics/release/).

 The features are very modular, and easy to use in your own code-base!
-Please refer to the [example code](https://github.com/SudeepDasari/data4robotics/blob/main/pretrained_networks_example.py) if you're interested in this.
+Please refer to the [example code](https://github.com/SudeepDasari/data4robotics/blob/main/pretrained_networks_example.py) if you're interested.

 ## Training BC Policies
 First, you're going to need to convert your training trajectories into our [robobuf](https://github.com/AGI-Labs/robobuf/tree/main) format (pseudo-code below).
+Check out some example ALOHA and DROID conversion code [here](https://github.com/AGI-Labs/r2d2_to_robobuf).

 ```
 def _resize_and_encode(rgb_img, size=(256,256)):
     bgr_image = cv2.resize(bgr_image, size, interpolation=cv2.INTER_AREA)